Digital Artist Bursary

 We wanted to support artists to generate new ideas, offering seed funding of £500-£1000 for projects which focused on online delivery, and in some cases, a hybrid-model.

-We are looking for creative ways for artists to move their practice to digital formats and to reach out to participants who are feeling isolated.
+We were looking for artists who were finding creative ways to move their practice to digital formats, and who were reaching out to participants feeling isolated.

 Django Pinter - Four More Walls

 What can theatre over the internet do which live-on-stage theatre cannot?
 It can seamlessly integrate pre-recorded footage with live action; it lets us manipulate audio and video to give exciting and bold visual and musical effects; it creates magic out of actors interacting.
-Instead of letting social distancing mean a slump for creativity in theatre, Django wants to use it as a testing ground for digital theatre in life after lockdown.
+Instead of letting social distancing mean a slump for creativity in theatre.